BitMiracle/Docotic.Pdf.Samples/Samples/Draw and print PDF/DrawPageOnGraphics/README.md

 This example shows how to create Graphics based on the bitmap with a resolution equal to 300 DPI and draw a PdfPage on the drawing surface of that Graphics.

+This sample code uses free [Docotic.Pdf.Gdi add-on](https://www.nuget.org/packages/BitMiracle.Docotic.Pdf.Gdi) for Docotic.Pdf library.
+In certain environments, it is not recommended to use the add-on.
+Please read the description for the addon-on for more information.

 ## See also
 * [Render and print PDF documents in C# and VB.NET](https://bitmiracle.com/pdf-library/draw-print-pdf.aspx) article
 * [Convert PDF to image in C# and VB.NET](https://bitmiracle.com/pdf-library/convert-pdf-to-image.aspx) article